isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 No, not yet.

 Jimmy  <br>
 Someday.
-I'm sure they will be listening to this podcast, and they will...
+I'm sure they will be listening to this podcast, and they will.

 Toffa  <br>
 I hope so.
 Hello.
 Hello there.